-Our BibleByte Games’ 3D Exodus Vigil Game, with All Episodes Including all Chapters and All Multiplayer Split Screen Minigames, is to be released on STEAM for “Early Access” on July 14, 2022.
+Our BibleByte Games’ 3D Exodus Vigil Game, with All Episodes Including all missions, is to be released on STEAM for “Early Access” on July 14, 2022.
 Click here to learn more about the video game.
 Click here to purchase “Early Access” to the beta game on the STEAM Game Store.
 The Exodus Vigil Game was built using our Introduction to Unity 3D with C#: The Exodus Adventure game programming tutorial textbook.
 The video game is based on Kris Murray’s ‘ Exodus: God of the Slaves historical Christian novel which was published by BibleByte Books.
 The historical Christian novel is available in bookstores like Amazon and Barnes & Noble.
 It is also available as an e-book on Amazon Kindle.

-BibleByte Books has decided to retire our Visual Basic & Visual C# textbook tutorials with the 2019 Edition.
-With all the major code changes Microsoft made to the .NET 6 and WinForms 2022 libraries, we decided it was time to retire our Visual Studio textbook tutorials and we will no longer be updating them.
-Important Note: Our older Visual Studio 2019 tutorials are NOT compatible with the new version of Visual Studio 2022 & .NET 6.
-Our award-winning Microsoft Small Basic textbook tutorial is still available for beginning programmers!
+BibleByte Books has decided to retire our Visual Basic, Visual C# and Unity 3D textbook tutorials with the 2019 Edition.
+With all the major code changes Microsoft made to the .NET 6 and WinForms 2022 libraries and Unity made to Unity 3D, we decided it was time to retire our Visual Studio textbook tutorials and we will no longer be updating them nor supporting them.
+Very Important Note: Our older Visual Studio 2019 tutorials are NOT compatible with the new version of Visual Studio 2022 & .NET 6 or newer versions of Unity 3D.

 Chloe Conrod delivers an inspirational game development talk at the 2020 Christian Games Developers Conference (CGDC) on August 30, 2020!
 Click on the link below to view her talk on the CGDC YouTube Channel: